Honors Study in Human Development and Family Studies

 High school students interested in HDFS and the Schreyer Honors College can declare HDFS as their intended major on their Penn State Undergraduate Admissions application.
 Prospective students and first-year college students who enter the Schreyer Honors College with a declared HDFS major, or an interest in exploring HDFS as a possible major, are strongly encouraged to make an appointment with the HDFS honors adviser to discuss the program and its match with your academic and professional interests.
 She can also help you develop an academic plan to fit your goals for college and beyond.

 Current Penn State students can be admitted to the Schreyer Honors College at the end of their freshman or sophomore year through the Gateway Admissions Process.
 Students with a cumulative GPA of 3.7 or higher may be eligible.
-We strongly encourage interested students with eligible GPAs to discuss the gateway option with the HDFS honors adviser, Dr. Lesley Ross.
+We strongly encourage interested students with eligible GPAs to discuss the gateway option with the HDFS honors adviser.
 For more information on eligibility and admissions, see the Schreyer Honors College web page.

 - Can I do this?
 I’m scared about writing a thesis.